exwm/yt_clipper/readme.md

 These instruction files are small and in plain text so they can be easily read, modified, and shared with others.
 The `clipper script` component provides a way to process these instructions and generate the clips you want.

-# Video Quick Start
+# Video Tutorials

-For a video quickstart check out this video: <https://imgur.com/a/gQ4KItt>
+- For a video quickstart check out this video: <https://imgur.com/a/gQ4KItt>
+- For a video covering the dynamic crop feature see: <https://files.catbox.moe/cakyfg.mp4>

 # Quick Start Guide